StienBoodts/CI-Portfolio-Project1/README.md

 - __Navigation Bar__

-    Includes a click-able 'logo' and links to all other pages on the website: gallery, about & contact.
+    Includes a click-able 'logo' and links to other pages on the website: gallery, about & contact.
     Navigation bar remains the same on every page on the website to navigate easily back and forth between pages without the need of the browser's own buttons.
-    'Home' link was provided but flagged up in accessability testing as redundant link due to the clickable logo, so it was removed from nav bar.
+    'Home' link was provided but flagged up in accessibility testing as redundant link due to the clickable logo, so it was removed from nav bar.

     <img src="planning/navbar.jpg" width="500"/><br>